snitkdan/consistent-hashing-lab/README.md

 ## Future work
 - Implement everything in Rust and let people do it in either.
 - Come up with more/better ways to test correctness or more tests in general.
+- Rewrite the README to succinctly describe what Consistent Hashing is.
 - Give this to students and test it out.
 - Make it easier to debug the assignment.
 - Finish the slides for the presentation.